evanx/ndeploy-bash/README.md

 #### Service

-Note that this service uses the same Redis-based service lifecycle model as our `mpush-redis` Node service, as described in the document: https://github.com/evanx/mpush-redis/blob/master/service.md
+Note that this service uses the same Redis-based service lifecycle model as our `mpush-redis` Node service.
+This is described in the document: https://github.com/evanx/mpush-redis/blob/master/service.md.

 ##### Self-registration

-In this case, we `incr` a unique sequential `serviceId.` We `hsetnx` the details on the `serviceKey` and set its expiry:
+In this case, we `incr` a unique sequential `serviceId.` We `hsetnx` the details on the `serviceKey:`
 ```shell
 serviceId=`incr $ns:service:id`
 serviceKey="$ns:service:$serviceId"